pietrobraione/evosuite/README.build-evosuite-sushi.md

 - import evosuite as "existing maven project" in Eclipse
 - [if needed] import sushi-runtime as "existing Gradle project" in Eclipse

+- build the shaded jar by executing Maven Build directly in Eclipse with goals: package -DskipTests